Here you can purchase tickets to our museum events and programs through our secure payment website.

 Check back frequently as we will be continuing to update this page with new events and programs!

-**PLEASE NOTE: When purchasing online, our secure payment server may send you a notice that your order has been processed, but is not complete.
-This is normal!
-It takes the server some time to process your credit card.
+**PLEASE NOTE: When purchasing online, you may be taken to a screen of our secure payment server stating that your order has been processed, but is not complete, or you may receive and email to that effect.
+This message appears because it takes the server some time to process your credit card.
+You should receive an email receipt confirming your purchase within 12-24 hours.

 If you do not receive an emailed confirmation of your purchase within 12-24 hours, please call the museum to confirm your payment was posted.**